picocms/Pico/CONTRIBUTING.md

 The `master` branch contains the current development version of Pico.
 It is likely *unstable* and *not ready for production use*.
 However, the `master` branch always consists of a deployable version of Pico.

-Picos actual development happens in separate development branches.
+Pico's actual development happens in separate development branches.
 Development branches are prefixed by:

 - `feature/` for bigger features,
 - `enhancement/` for smaller improvements, and